DataONEorg/object-formats/.github/ISSUE_TEMPLATE/proposed-format.md

 # Format Metadata

-*Provide the standard metadata for the proposed format, ensuring that the id and name and unique and appropriate to the version of the format being proposed.*
+*Provide the standard metadata for the proposed format, ensuring that the id and name are unique and appropriate to the version of the format being proposed.*

 - formatId:
 - formatName:
-- formatType: DATA
+- formatType:
 - mediaType :
 - extension: